myles-richard/XRSZ-Final-Frontend/xrsz-app/README.md

 ### `installation steps`

-### `Unsolved Problems`
-- Save button on each workout to profile
+- Run npm install for dependencies
+- npm start for front-end
-- Randomizer button that pics workout for you
+- run nodemon for backend
-- Like workouts